cbg-ethz/cowwid/README.md

 - Inspect the generated heatmaps for any unexpected results.

   > **Note:** mutations that aren’t exclusive to a single variant are removed from the rarer variant, see [comments at the end](#comments-regarding-the-current-procedure)

-- Run remaining cells until end of section "Curves"
+- Run remaining cells until end of section "Make data for covSPECTRUM".

+### Outputs

+- `ww_update_data_heatmap.json` - a file with uploadable data for covSPECTRUM that contains the heatmaps.

+## Generate the plot: Curves

+The fourth notebook - `ww_smoothing_regression_cov.ipynb` - performs the Ridge regression, lowess smoothing and generates the plots.

+> **Note:** unlike the notebook `pangolin/cojac/notebooks/ww_smoothing.ipynb` used in the article, posterior probabilities of the local haplotype generated by ShoRAH are not taken into account and the curves are built using a Ridge regression which is more robust against variants that share mutations in their signature.

+### Input

+- `tallymut_line.tsv` - table of all variant-characteristic mutations generated by the previous notebook.
+- `ww_update_data_heatmap.json` - uploadable heatmaps, to which the this notebook will add the curves.

+### Configuration

+It is possible to specify the path to search for the input files in the cell in the section titled "Globals".
+It is similar to the previous notebook (`ww_heatmaps_cov.ipynb`).

+### Execution

+- Run all cells until the end of section "Prevalence Plots".
-- Inspect the generated curves for any unexpected result.
+- Inspect the generated heatmaps for any unexpected results.

-- Run cell in section "Make data for Cov-Spectrum".
+  > **Note:** the regression also displays a curve for unknown variants, defined by the complement of the other variants' heatmaps.
+But currently is not uploaded to covSPECTRUM, pending confirmation that its code would correctly handle it.

+- Run remaining cells until end of section "Add Timeseries Data to Heatmap json File"

+### Outputs

+- `ww_update_data_combined.json` - a file with uploadable data for covSPECTRUM that contains both the curves and the heatmaps.

+## Upload

+The fifth notebook - `ww_cov_uploader.ipynb` - handles the upload onto covSPECTRUM itself

+### Input

+- `ww_update_data_combined.json` - the combination of both the curves and the heatmaps.

+In addition the actual upload itself requires database credentials.
+These are currently retrieved from `~/.netrc` standard Unix credential storage, but alternative methods are commented-out in the cells under the "Upload to Cov-Spectrum" section.

+### Execution

 - Run cells in section "Upload to Cov-Spectrum" with the following:
   - the cell tagged "`## Abort DB update !`" is used only to abort the update and rollback to the initial state in case or problems.
-It is skipped otherwise
+It is skipped otherwise.
   - the cell tagged "`## Save to DB !`" is used instead to make the changes permanent in the database.

+### Outputs

+The curves are now load up on [covSPECTRUM](https://cov-spectrum.ethz.ch/story/wastewater-in-switzerland).

 # Comments regarding the current procedure